Published market hub · 2026-04

 Top questions this page should answer

-Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with Des Moines Central (50309) and only pursue deals that clear conservative DSCR screens.
+Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with Highland Park and only pursue deals that still clear conservative DSCR math.

 What rough monthly payment boundary does the public quick screen imply?

-Not clearly established from public sources using the current public screening logic.
+Not clearly established from public sources using the current public dashboard math.
 Rent proxy remains weak on this public screen; treat the math conservatively.

 Where should an investor start inside the market?